This is an official version.

 (d) 3 pharmacists who are not employees of the department appointed by the minister; and

-(e) a chartered accountant, certified general accountant or certified management accountant appointed by the minister.
+(e) a chartered professional accountant appointed by the minister.

 (4) Members of the committee referred to in paragraphs (2)(d) and (e) may serve a term as prescribed in their appointment to a maximum of 3 years, but where a member's term of office has expired, that member may continue to be a member of the committee until replaced or reappointed.